Showing posts with label PNG Skill Shortage. Show all posts

 The opposition's plan to develop skills in PNG is a welcome one.
 By investing in apprenticeship programs and creating incentives for companies to take on apprentices, the government can help to create a more skilled workforce and provide opportunities for dropouts.

-You can find out about SANTOS Apprenticeship Scheme here.
+You can find out about the SANTOS Apprenticeship Scheme here.

 PNG Politicians On Recruiting Cheap Labour From Melanesian Spearhead Group Of Countries